Icinga/icinga2/doc/21-development.md

 If you prefer to build packages offline, a suitable Vagrant box is located [here](https://atlas.hashicorp.com/mvbcoding/boxes/awslinux/).

-##### SLES 11

-The Icinga repository provides the required boost package version and must be added before building.

 ### Build Debian/Ubuntu packages <a id="development-package-builds-deb"></a>